PaulZC/Arctic_Circle_Crossing_Predictor/README.md

 ## Background

 On [Hurtigruten voyages](https://www.hurtigruten.com/en-gb/about-us/voyages/original) along the Norwegian coast, they celebrate crossing the [Arctic Circle](https://www.hurtigruten.com/en-gb/inspiration/coastal-highlights/arctic-circle) with a friendly competition.
-Whoever predicts the time the vessel will cross the Artctic Circle most accurately wins a prize - [ice water down the neck](https://youtu.be/TCo1N0wVk8g?feature=shared)!
+Whoever predicts the time the vessel will cross the Arctic Circle most accurately wins a prize - [ice water down the neck](https://youtu.be/TCo1N0wVk8g?feature=shared)!

 I wondered if it would be possible to predict the crossing time more accurately using the vessel's location and route data from previous voyages...